 Allow roughly 5 minutes per bike to load and secure it to the trailer and 1 minute to unload it.
 Please note road bikes with carbon rims and/or racing tyres require padding to protect them from rubbing on the metal of the trailer which can cause damage to the bike.

 If I want to use the trailer who is responsible for arranging everything?

 The person or ride leader requesting use of the trailer is responsible for all the arrangements.
 This would include finding a driver, selecting pick up points/times, estimating costs, collating the number of participates, etc.

 What does it cost to use the trailer?

-There is no cost to the person requesting use of the trailer but there is an individual cost for each member placing their bike on it.
-There is a standing fee of 50p per bike, for trailer maintenance, which is payable to the committee.
-There is also a suggested cost of 20p per mile (which is divided by the number of people using the trailer) which is payable to the driver.
+As from 1st June 2019 there is no longer any cost for the hire of the club bike trailer.
+There is a suggested cost of 20p per mile (which is divided by the number of people using the trailer) which is payable to the driver.
 Both amount are paid as one transaction into the club’s account or can be collected by the ride leader if they are happy to do so.
 In the case of the former the Club Treasurer will reimburse the driver.
 The more people that use the trailer, the cheaper it is per person.
 For example: 20 people would pay 1p per mile, each, per bike.
 10 people 2p per mile, each, per bike.
 For 5 bikes the amount is 4p per mile, each, per bike.
 Event examples – Trailer to Bedgebury, a round trip of 80 miles with 10 bikes = £2.10 per bike carried.
 Use of trailer for London to Brighton Bike ride, a round trip of 130 miles with 20 bikes = £1.80 per bike carried.

 How do I know the cost per mile if I don’t know the number of people wanting to use the trailer?